Can Maternal Fluoride Consumption During Pregnancy Lower Children's Intelligence?

 "in truth, I don't think this paper is going to move the needle tremendously for a lot of people."

-Scientists who advocate for fluoride will point to the weaknesses inherent in a population study like this, "and the people on the other side who think that fluoride is quite toxic are going to say, 'see we told you so.'"
+Scientists who advocate for fluoride will point to the weaknesses inherent in a population study like this, "and the people on the other side who think that fluoride is quite toxic are going to say, 'see we told you so.' "

 The "decision to publish this article was not easy," JAMA Pediatrics editor Dr. Dimitri Christakis wrote in an accompanying note.
 Given the sensitivity of the findings, he wrote, "we subjected it to additional scrutiny for its methods and the presentation of its findings."